magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 namespace code living in the `validators.cljc` file (note the `.cljc` extension).

-Fortunatelly, as already said, starting from `1.7.0` release CLJ offers a pretty handy way to conditionally evaluate a form/expression depending on the features offered by the run-time environment: the Reader Conditionals.
+Fortunatelly, as already said, starting from `1.7.0` release CLJ offers a pretty handy way to conditionally evaluate a form/expression depending on the features offered by the environment at compile-time: the Reader Conditionals.

 Currently there are three available platform features identifying the environments at compile-time: